Academic Partnerships

-Academic Partnerships (AP) is a major for-profit online program manager (OPM) owned by Vistria Group, a private equity firm.
-Established in 2007 by entrepreneur Randy Best, it claims to serve more than 50 colleges and universities, providing technology, marketing services, and student support services to mid-level brands.
+Risepoint (formerly known as Academic Partnerships) is a major for-profit online program manager (OPM) owned by Vistria Group, a private equity firm.
+Established in 2007 by entrepreneur Randy Best, it claims to serve more than 55 colleges and universities, providing technology, marketing services, and student support services to mid-level brands.
 Because of its early start as an OPM, it has been considered "a pioneer" in the business.
 APs clients, which are mostly regional public universities, are lower in price than elite colleges, but face significant financial and enrollment challenges.
-According to Academic Partnerships, the company has served 270,000 students and converted more than 4000 campus-based classes to online courses.
+According the company, it has served 380,000 students and converted more than 4000 campus-based classes to online courses.

+On May 1, 2024, Academic Partnerships rebranded as Risepoint.
+Its CEO is Fernando Bleichmar.

 History

-In 2007, Academic Partnerships was created by entrepreneur Randy Best as Higher Ed Holdings.
+In 2007, Academic Partnerships (AP) was created by entrepreneur Randy Best as Higher Ed Holdings.
 In 2007, Education Holdings helped Lamar University establish online programs, and quickly expanded to other universities including the University of Texas system and Arkansas State University.
 An article in Forbes characterized the company's efforts as "using the Web to turn struggling midlevel U.S. universities into global education brands."